Your First Visit To A R PERIODONTICS IN LIVINGSTON, NJ

 When will I go back to my general dentist?

 Our office and your dentist will work closely together.
 If crowns and fillings are needed your dentist will provide them.
 Regular visits to your dentist are an important part of periodontal maintenance.

 What if I don’t have gum treatment?

 Periodontal disease is a progressive, painless infection.
-Delay may lead to further bone loss and more expense.
-If your teeth are lost, dentures are never as effective as your own teeth.
+Delay can cause you further bone loss and more expense.
+If your teeth are lost, dentures are never as effective as your own natural teeth.